 Permanent exhibition.
 Anselm Kiefer’s “The Seven Heavenly Palaces 2004-2015″ CURRENTLY CLOSED a site-specific installation, which presents seven towers —each of which weighs 90 tons and rises to heights varying between 14 and 18 meters —created from reinforced concrete using the angular construction modules of shipping containers. https://pirellihangarbicocca.org/en/anselm-kiefer/

 Until 24 July.
 “Metaspore” by Anicka Yi.
 Since the beginning of her practice, American-Korean artist Anicka Yi (b.
 Seoul, 1971; lives and works in New York) has used biological and perishable materials such as tempura-fried flowers, algae, and glycerin to create sculptures and installations that form hybrid and symbiotic entities, thus subverting the concepts of natural and synthetic.
 She explores complex ecosystems by employing immaterial elements like scents and bacteria in her artworks. https://pirellihangarbicocca.org/en/exhibition/anicka-yi/

 Museo del Novecento

 Via Marconi 1 • M1, M3 Duomo

-- Permanent exhibitions.
-This museum, opened inside the pre-Fascist era Palazzo dell’Arengario, designed by the famous architects Griffini, Magistretti, Muzio and Portaluppi, presents a collection of more than 4000 contemporary artworks.
+Permanent exhibitions.
+This museum is housed in the pre-Fascist Palazzo dell’Arengario, designed by the famous architects Griffini, Magistretti, Muzio and Portaluppi.
+It houses a collection of over 4,000 contemporary works of art.